Finding Your First Job After Rehab

 For many people fresh out of rehab, it’s tough finding a new normal and adjusting to regular life again.
 However, re-entering the workforce can help a person in recovery in so many ways.
 A new job gives a person in recovery a newfound sense of purpose and responsibility.
 They know there are coworkers and bosses that are counting on them to do good work.
 In turn, a person in recovery understands that in order to succeed at their job, they’ll need to maintain their sobriety.

-Managing a new job and everything else in your life after recovery may seem like an uphill battle at times.
-In the end, a healthy, happy and substance-free life will be well worth the journey.
+Managing a new job after recovery may seem like an uphill battle at times.
+However, in the end, a healthy, happy and substance-free life will be well worth the journey.

 Last Updated: